 Part of the original Star Wars movie, Star Wars Episode IV: A New Hope, was shot at Tikal mostly from on top of Temple IV looking back at the tops of Temple 1 and Temple II.
 And in 1525, Spanish conquistador Hernán Cortés basically rode right past Tikal.

-Debate rages on about the pros and cons of using El Remate vs. Flores as a base camp for your visit to Tikal.
+Debate rages on about the pros and cons of using the towns of El Remate vs. Flores as a basecamp for your visit to Tikal.
 However, your time, price of admission, and access to the site will be unquestionably maximized if you can spend two nights at one of the hotels located at Tikal itself.

 New admission rules have eliminated a policy that used to allow you to use one ticket to enter the site in the evening then again in the morning and you now need a new ticket every single day.
 This means that if you want to see and photograph Tikal in the morning and in the evening (and you do) the easiest way to do that is to stay two nights at the site.